pytorch/ossci-job-dsl/README.md

   the command line.
 - Run `docker run -it $DOCKER_IMAGE`

-Try prepending sudo if you get the `permission denied` error for the docker commands.
+Try prepending sudo if you get the `permission denied` error for the docker commands (and later figure out why your user doesn't have permissions to connect to the Docker socket; maybe you need to add yourself to the docker group).

+Want to run a Docker image on a GPU?
+Standard issue devgpus don't allow use of Docker, so you will have to either (1) run docker on devfair, (2) get a GPU-enabled AWS instance (the OSS CI team has a few allocated, get in touch with them to see how to connect), (3) find a GPU machine that you're managing yourself.
+All of these will require some time to provision, so don't try to do this last minute.

+Want to know more about what Docker images are available?
+See "Available docker images."

 ### Getting setup